emedinac/BenchmarkAndPromptOptimization/README.md

 - [X] Dataset Loader (Huggingface datasets only)
 - [X] Interface and Visualization with Gradio.
 - [X] Interactivity in the visualizations.
-- [ ] Set main pipeline and argument customazation.
+- [X] Set main pipeline and argument customazation.
-- [ ] Support for multiple parallel experiments.
+- [X] Support for multiple parallel experiments.
+- [X] Support for non-dataset samples (different metrics shown)
+- [ ] Show the hyperpameters used (e.g. Temperature).
+Or simply create another file

 ## Install